Kanakyadav88/DBMS-Project/README.md

-# Swift Shop – Online Retail Store (DBMS Project)
+# Online Retail Store (DBMS Project)

-Swift Shop is a comprehensive database-driven application simulating an online retail platform.
+Online Retail shop is a comprehensive database-driven application simulating an online retail platform.
 Designed with a focus on enhancing the customer shopping experience, the system provides tailored functionality for administrators, customers, and sellers to interact efficiently with the inventory and ordering systems.

 ## Overview